You have turned-in this assignment. You can review the lesson and see your previous answers.

 Its location puts it along some of the world's busiest shipping routes, connecting Asia, the Middle East, Africa and Australia.

-It links the Indian Ocean to the Pacific Ocean, making it a vital route for international maritime trade.
+It links Indian Ocean to the Pacific Ocean, making it a vital route for international maritime trade.

-On one side of the Strait is the Peninsular Malaysia and Singapore, and on the other side is Sumatra, one of Indonesia's largest islands.
+And on the other side is Sumatra, one of Indonesia's largest islands.

-About 40% of global trade passes through this narrow waterway, including goods like oil, electronics, and raw materials.
+About 40% of global trade passes through this narrow waterway, including goods like oil, electronics and raw materials.

 This makes the Strait of Malacca extremely important to Indonesia's economy and global trade networks.